rubensworks/article-privacy-decentralized/content/framework.md

 and the access token (aka a key) that are applicable for each quad.
 For each of these combinations, we add the quad component to the summary, for the given key and file source URI.
-The `Summary_Initialize` and  `Summary_Add` functions that are used in the algorithm depend on the type of summary that is being used, for which we will list the requirements and give examples at the end of this section.
+The `SummaryInitialize` and  `SummaryAdd` functions that are used in the algorithm depend on the type of summary that is being used, for which we will list the requirements and give examples at the end of this section.
 An high-level example of this summarization algorithm can be seen in [](#figure-summary-components-privacy).